CodingNomads/JavaFundamentalsIn90Minutes/README.md

 This project is licensed under the MIT License - https://opensource.org/licenses/MIT

 ## Acknowledgments

-* Hat tip to anyone whose code was used
 * geeksforgeeks.com (always a great resource!)
 * Oracle Java docs